This page was designed to answer frequently asked questions about Australian visas with applications processed in Vietnam.

 If you are applying as a representative of a foreign government (evidence will be required) for a short business trip on a Visitor visa (Business Visitor stream), then there is no visa application charge.
 You will need to advise us of this when you apply online.

-After you lodge your application online, you can make a short appointment at an Australian Visa Application Centre (AVAC), to provide your biometrics in Hanoi, Danang, or Ho Chi Minh City.
-Appointments can be made at the AVAC online.
+After you lodge your application online, you can make an appointment at an Australian Biometrics Collection Centre to provide your biometrics in Hanoi, Danang or Ho Chi Minh City.
+Appointments must be made at the Australian Biometrics Collection Centre online.